sanson0/outrun/README.md

 3. To clone the repository using HTTPS, under "Clone with HTTPS", click on the clipboard symbol.
 4. Click on "Open with GitHub Desktop"
 5. Follow the prompts in GitHub Desktop to complete the clone
-## User stories

-As a player, I would like:-
-* to be entertained!
-* a game that requires memorising patterns so that I can improve my memory
-* a game that requires coordination so that I can improve it.
-* to progress through the game so that I can escape danger.
-* a lot of interaction with the game so I feel involved.
-* an easy and hard mode so I can remain challenged as I improve at the game.

 ## Testing
 There are several methods for testing:-